Do you speak with an accent?

 What we believe: accents are beautiful, quirky, tell a story and endear us to people.

 What we also believe: difficult-to-understand accents can detract from what we’re trying to convey.
-They can also hold us back in our careers if it is hard for people to communicate with us.
+Accents can also hold us back in our careers if it is hard for people to communicate with us or understand us.
 And they can make us feel self-conscious to the point that we do not say as much as we want to say.

 Skills You Need states that, “[Accents] may…, however, in some situations, create potential barriers to communication.
 For example, if you have a very strong accent, people from another area or country may find it harder to understand what you are saying.
 You may therefore need to slow down your speech to ensure that they have time to process what you are saying.”